ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `converter`.
+If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `contactsearcher`.

 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like